VictoriaMetrics/VictoriaMetrics/docs/README.md

   -influxTrimTimestamp duration
      Trim timestamps for InfluxDB line protocol data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -inmemoryDataFlushInterval duration
      The interval for guaranteed saving of in-memory data to disk.
-The saved data survives unclean shutdown such as OOM crash, hardware reset, SIGKILL, etc. Bigger intervals may help increasing lifetime of flash storage with limited write cycles (e.g. Raspberry PI).
+The saved data survives unclean shutdowns such as OOM crash, hardware reset, SIGKILL, etc. Bigger intervals may help increase the lifetime of flash storage with limited write cycles (e.g. Raspberry PI).
 Smaller intervals increase disk IO load.
 Minimum supported value is 1s (default 5s)
   -insert.maxQueueDuration duration
      The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
   -internStringCacheExpireDuration duration